 The speaking rooms are already set up for HDMI and VGA connections, but if your computer doesn’t have those ports, the conference will provide the following A/V adapters:

 If you require an adapter that isn’t listed above, or you need any other special accommodations for your talk, please let the organizers know.

-The venue provides wireless internet, however, it is sometimes the case that connectivity can be spotty due to an oversaturated network.
-It is highly recommended that your not require internet access to function, or that you have an offline strategy for your talk if the wifi isn’t cooperating.
+The venue provides wireless internet, however, sometimes the connectivity can be spotty due to an over-saturated network.
+It is highly recommended that your talk not require internet access, or that you have an offline strategy for your talk if the wifi isn’t cooperating.
 If your talk or tutorial requires packages be installed, please bring a USB thumb drive or some other mechanism to distribute the necessary materials.

 If you need a quiet place to sit and run through your talk or just want somewhere to sit that’s away from the rest of the conference attendees, PyTennessee will have a quiet room available for your use.
 If you have any questions about the quiet room while at the conference, please find an organizer and they will be happy to answer them for you.